freeradical13/freeradical13.github.io/index.md

 A substance that is basic is also sometimes referred to as [alkaline or an alkali][alkali].

 A strong acid or base dissociates completely in aqueous solution (→), whereas a weak acid or base dissociates partially (⇌).

+A substance that is acidic in a neutral solution will have an overall negative charge.
+A substance that is basic in a neutral solution will have an overall positive charge.

 A small proportion of water molecules in liquid water will tend to [autoionize][water autoionization] and form hydronium and hydroxide ions (<code>H<sub>2</sub>O + H<sub>2</sub>O ⇌ H<sub>3</sub>O<sup>+</sup> + OH<sup>−</sup></code>).
 For pure water, at the equilibrium point under standard conditions (e.g. 25°C), [H<sup>+</sup>] = [H<sub>3</sub>O<sup>-</sup>] = 10<sup>-7</sup> M.